A-Breeze/deploying-machine-learning-models/README.md

 ### IDE
 I am using PyCharm (Community Edition).
 The inherited `.gitignore` ignores all of the `.idea/` folder, so not IDE settings will be saved in the repo.

 Set the 'Project Interpreter' to be the venv interpreter.
+This should mean that, when you open the project, the correct interpreter is referenced.

-When opening PyCharm, commands are (in Anaconda prompt):
+If you want the conda-env to be open in the background, when opening PyCharm, commands are (in Anaconda prompt):
 ```
 > cd [to home folder of this project]
-> conda activate Udemy_deploy_ML
+> conda activate py369
 > env\Scripts\activate
 > [location of PyCharm.exe]
 ```